fuzzymfx/oldblog/src/pages/InfeasibleWeb3.md

 A creator should not be bothered with signing tokens on a myriad of different markets and blockchains just to avoid being wronged.
 Why should an artist **pay** to register an NFT on Flow, Ethereum, Solana, Monero, Tezos and countless other chains under the sun?

-### NFT marketplaces are centralised and controlled.
+### NFT marketplaces are centralised and controlled

 The willingness to be free from institutional regulation and government censorship is at the nexus of "web3".
 The idea of a government powerless to stop a citizen from owning any digital asset appeals to many.
 However under this veil of liberation and freedom lies a truth that no crypto-bro will tell you - The very marketplace you view and trade your assets on are centralised and controlled.

 NFT assets **can** be removed from [objkt](https://objkt.com/) and [opensea](https://opensea.io/), you **can** be banned from [coinbase](https://www.coinbase.com).